Filler

 But it's not entirely our own fault, either.
 Public opinion is very slow to change, and people who have never, ever seen belly dance performed still believe they know what it is.
 Some of these people are too narrow-minded to see an actual show and learn some facts.

 It still annoys me that there's a double standard that says it's okay to see a woman's underpants on cheerleaders, ice skaters, ballet dancers, ballroom dancers, and even vintage 1940's Hollywood movies and Lawrence Welk reruns, but it's not okay to see a flash of bare leg or midriff on a belly dancer.
-It annoys me that lingerie commercials on network television can show women modeling lingerie bras, but belly dancers who spend hundreds of dollars for modestly-cut bras encrusted with beads and sequins are sometimes viewed as unsavory.
+It annoys me that lingerie commercials on network television can show women modeling lingerie bras, but belly dancers who spend hundreds of dollars for modestly-cut bras encrusted with sequins or coins are sometimes viewed as unsavory.

 What Can We Do to Change This?